gustavoig/rerun-docs/docs/usage/configuration_files.rst

 - **Replication Path** – Root directory of the current replication (e.g., ``Rep001``).
 - **Job Path** – Directory corresponding to the current job.
 - **Main Script Path** – Directory where the main script is located.
+- **Restricted Data Path** – Directory containing the restricted data specified during replication setup.
-- **Data Path** – Directory containing the input data specified during replication setup.
+- **Non-Restricted Data Path** – Directory containing the non-restricted data specified during replication setup.

 These paths are determined dynamically and stored in the configuration file by ReRun, ensuring full portability across systems and environments.